 To become an author, a student must have contributed significantly to the research content of their manuscript.
-This refers to students who have been actively participating in research, whether through course-based research or summer research projects.
-Examples include students who have completed a 299 Research Opportunity Program course, 4th year honors thesis project, or anyone who has been a summer research student or volunteer at U of T or one of its affiliated research institutes.
+This includes, but is not limited to, students who have been actively participating in research, whether through course-based research work (ex.
+ROP courses), summer research work, and volunteer work at the university or one of its affiliated research institutes.
 For further requirements, please refer to the submissions section.

-An author of a News Brief is not required to have been directly involved in the research they wish to chronicled.
+An author of a news article is not required to have been directly involved in the research they wish to discuss.
 Typically, this is a first step for many authors joining or hoping to join research, and provides then with an introduction into the dynamic and complex world of research.
 Please note that though you are not required to have been directly involved, you are strongly encouraged to interview the researchers involved in the work you are describing.
 Please see the submissions section for more details.

-I am an undergraduate student at U of T, but conducted my research at a different university; am I allowed to publish my research work in JULS?
+I am an undergraduate student at the University of Toronto, but conducted my research at a different university.
+May I publish my research work with JULS?

-Yes!
-Anyone registered as a student pursuing a Bachelor’s degree at the University of Toronto in the academic term when the research was conducted is eligible to publish in JULS.
-However, permission from the research supervisor is required.
+Yes, anyone pursuing an undergraduate degree at the University of Toronto in the academic term when the research was conducted is eligible to publish with JULS.
+Remember, permission from the research supervisor is required.

-I am not an undergraduate student at U of T, but I conducted my research at U of T or one of its affiliated research institutions; am I allowed to publish my research work in JULS?
+I am not an undergraduate student at the University of Toronto, but I conducted my research at the University of Toronto or one of its affiliated research institutions.
+May I publish my research work with JULS?

-Yes!
-Anyone who conducted research at U of T or one of its affiliated research institutions is eligible to publish in JULS.
-However, permission from the research supervisor is required.
+Yes, anyone who conducted research at the University of Toronto or one of its affiliated research institutions is eligible to publish in JULS.
+Remember, permission from the research supervisor is required.

-I am not an undergraduate student at U of T, and I conducted my research at a different university; am I allowed to publish my research work in JULS?
+I am not an undergraduate student at the University of Toronto, and I conducted my research at a different university.
+May I publish my research work with JULS?

-Yes!
-We encourage you to still publish with us.
-Please note however that you are only be eligible to submit your work as a letter; you are not eligible to submit your work as a research or review article.
-We would like to reserve the opportunity to publish research and review papers for students at U of T or research conducted at U of T.
+Although you are not eligible to submit your work as a research or review article, you may submit your work as a news article.
+We would like to reserve the opportunity to publish research and review papers for students at the University of Toronto or research conducted at the University of Toronto.